xpepermint/promised-timeout/README.md

 ## Motivation

 Using the native `Promise.race` method for implementing the `Promise.timeout` function is not sufficient.
 The `Promise.race` doesn't clear the timer of the timeout promise after the actual promise resolves thus the process will wait until the timeout promise is also complete.
-This means that if you set the timeout to 1h and our promise is completes after 1min then the process will wait for 59min before it exits.
+This means that if you set the timeout to 1h and our promise completes after 1min, the process will wait for another 59min before it exits.

 ## Install